 Ranger Power is pleased to present the Badger State Solar Project, a 149 MWac solar photovoltaic generation facility located on privately owned land in Jefferson County, Wisconsin.
 The Project will provide clean, American-made power to over 20,000 homes while also providing significant economic opportunities to the local community.

-Contrary to other energy sources, solar farms produce no air emissions, water emissions, ash disposal, pipelines, or coal piles.
+Solar farms produce no air emissions, water emissions, ash disposal, or coal piles.
 The PV panels are light on the land, and have agricultural benefits such as:

 Restoring soil health and structure with grass cover crops and minimal soil disturbance over the life of the project.